tensorflow/serving/tensorflow_serving/g3doc/docker.md

-# Using TensorFlow Serving via Docker
+# Using TensorFlow Serving with Docker

-One of the easiest ways to get started using TensorFlow Serving is via [Docker](http://www.docker.com/).
+One of the easiest ways to get started using TensorFlow Serving is with [Docker](http://www.docker.com/).

 ## Installing Docker